RTÉ2: Entertainment

 RTÉ2's entertainment content is generally aimed at a young audience to that of its sister channel RTÉ One.
 Since 1988 RTÉ2 has been successful with a number of entertainment shows aimed at the 15- to 35-year-old age group.

 In the early years of RTÉ2 music shows on the channel consisted of Music TV USA every Friday night, which was then repeated on Sunday afternoons at 3 pm.
 In the mid-1980s this was replaced by The Beatbox presented by Ian Dempsey.
 From 1995, Dave Fanning presented a near identical programme under the new name of 2TV.
 The Beatbox and 2TV were both broadcast on 2FM RTÉ's popular music radio station.

 No Disco was an alternative music show for late night TV from 1993 to 2003, it was hosted by initially by Donal Dineen who left to present radio on Radio Ireland in 1997.
 Uaneen Fitzsimons took his place on the show, seen as a major upcoming television talent.
 Fitzsimons died in a road accident in 2000.
 She had made a significant name for herself on the show, and her knowledge of the music industry, her love of the music and her respect for her guests was apparent throughout the show.

 When Under Ether is a music magazine show launched in 2009 and focuses on alternative, indie and electronica music.

-In 1997, Later on 2, aired on Tuesday nights, was the arts review show presented by John Kelly who now presents a similar show on RTÉ One called The View.
+In 1997, Later On 2, aired on Tuesday nights, was the arts review show presented by John Kelly who later presented a similar show on RTÉ One called The View.
 Also in 1997, RTÉ introduced a set of comedy television shows on the newly re-launched N2 service.
-Don't Feed The Gondolas or DFTG was presented by Sean Moncreiff and later by Brendan O'Connor.
+Don't Feed the Gondolas or DFTG was presented by Seán Moncreiff and later by Brendan O'Connor.
 In the initial years Brendan O'Connor was one of the main team captains, during the final season Brendan O'Connor became the main host with only three guests.
-Other shows to begin that year included Rodge and Podge: A Scare at Bedtime and @LastTV, a fast-paced review show with interviews, comedy sketches and music.
+Other shows to begin that year included Podge and Rodge: A Scare at Bedtime and @LastTV, a fast-paced review show with interviews, comedy sketches and music.

-In 2009, RTÉ2 revamped its entertainment season with critics and fans still undecided about new titles which included The Byrne Ultimatum, Maeve Higgins' Fancy Vittles, The Republic of Telly and Podge & Rodge's Stickit Inn.
+In 2009, RTÉ2 revamped its entertainment season with critics and fans still undecided about new titles which included The Byrne Ultimatum, Maeve Higgins' Fancy Vittles, Republic of Telly and Podge & Rodge's Stickit Inn.

-RTÉ2's schedule is carefully made so as to maximise the viewing figures for RTÉ2 but not at the expense of its sister channel, RTÉ One.